ros-navigation/docs.nav2.org/configuration/packages/configuring-route-server.rst

   ============== ===============

   Description
-    Whether to use Breadth-first search to find the nearest traversible node (true) or simply the nearest node (false) for the start and goal when using pose requests.
+    Whether to use Breadth-first search to find the nearest traversable node (true) or simply the nearest node (false) for the start and goal when using pose requests.

 :max_nn_search_iterations: